Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 crown; the active market of devotional items outside the temple gates; large numbers of devotees — one of the

-most visited temples in the circuit
+most-visited temples in the circuit

 • Drive Ozar to Ranjangaon (45 km, 1 hr)

-• TEMPLE 8: MAHAGANAPATI — RANJANGAON n
+• TEMPLE 8: MAHAGANAPATI—RANJANGAON

 — The most powerful Ganesha form: 10 trunks, 20 arms; Lord Shiva worshipped here before defeating the demon

-Tripurasura; the ancient 10th-century idol sits in the cellar chamber (the original idol is deeper underground, only
+Tripurasura, the ancient 10th-century idol sits in the cellar chamber (the original idol is deeper underground, only

 visible during special occasions); the massive eastern-facing temple complex